happycube/cxadc-linux3/README.md

 The PCI latency timer value for the device.

 ### `sixdb` (0 or 1, default 1)
-Enables or disabled a defualt 6db gain applied to input signal
+Enables or disabled a defualt 6db gain applied to input signal (can result in cleaner capture)

 `1` = On